jonmest/Lattice/README.md

 It's a working implementation of the Raft algorithm with persistent storage and a gRPC-based KV API.
 You can run a cluster, write values, kill nodes, bring them back up, and watch the system stay consistent.
 The kind of stuff that sounds simple until you try to build it.

 The codebase handles leader election, log replication, persistent storage, crash recovery, and all the weird edge cases that make distributed systems actually hard.
-No shortcuts using existing Raft libraries—I wanted to feel the pain of getting the details right.
+No shortcuts using existing Raft libraries-I wanted to feel the pain of getting the details right.

 ## Running It